bramiozo/RexR/_hackathon2019/readme.md

 F1 score
 Positive-predictive-value

-The model should be interactive through a simple web interface.
-The model results should be made insightful using tools like LIME/DeepLift/SHAP/ELI5.
+The model results should be made insightful using tools like LIME/DeepLift/SHAP/ELI5/rfpimp.

 Initially
-Liza, Faust and Raffaele are the data viz
+Faust and Raffaele are in team data prep and analytics Sebastiaan en Evgeny are in team pipeline
-Me, Sebastiaan en Evgeny are team ML
+Eliza, Tjebbe en Merel are in team business
+Bram will be mostly working extracting features from the treatment/medical data

 *Intermediate solution*, if the resulting prediction is uncertain: There are apps/devices available for single-direction ECG measurements
 The data of this device can then be used to improve the accuracy of the predictor.
 Also, using only single-lead ECG measurements an above-human